Easy Small Space Garden Ideas For Patios, Porches, And Small Yards

 Shopping

-When space is limited, it’s important to choose compact and productive vegetables.
-Some great options include cherry tomatoes, bush beans, lettuce, radishes, baby carrots, spinach, and herbs like basil, parsley, and chives.
-These plants thrive in containers and small garden beds, providing a bountiful harvest without taking up too much room.
+When space is limited, it helps to choose compact and productive vegetables.
+Cherry tomatoes, bush beans, lettuce, radishes, baby carrots, spinach, and herbs like basil and parsley are all great choices.
+They grow well in containers and small beds without taking over your space.

 Happy container gardening, friend…